Skip to main content

 If in doubt, don’t share it.
 You can also contact the platform directly if you have concerns.

-Australian Code of Practice for Disinformation and Misinformation
+Australian Code of Practice on Disinformation and Misinformation

-The Australian Code of Practice on Disinformation and Misinformation was published in February 2021 by the Digital Industry Group Inc (DIGI).
-It currently has 9 signatories: Adobe, Apple, Google, Meta, Microsoft, Redbubble, TikTok, Twitch and Legitimate.
+The Australian Code of Practice on Disinformation and Misinformation was published in February 2021 by the Digital Industry Group Inc. (DIGI).
+It currently has 8 signatories: Adobe, Apple, Google, Meta, Microsoft, Redbubble, TikTok and Twitch.

-This voluntary code aims to provide safeguards against harms from the spread of disinformation and misinformation on digital platforms.
-You can read what measures signatories are currently taking to address this problem in their annual transparency reports.
+The voluntary code aims to provide safeguards against harms from the spread of disinformation and misinformation on digital platforms.
+You can read what measures signatories are currently taking to address this issue in their annual transparency reports.

 We strongly encourage all companies in the digital industry to consider signing up to the voluntary code by visiting DIGI's website or contacting DIGI at hello@digi.org.au.
-The code is open to the digital industry as a blueprint for best practice for how to combat misinformation and disinformation online.
+The code is open to the digital industry as a blueprint for best practice on how to combat disinformation and misinformation online.

 Our role